jina-ai/examples/wikipedia-sentences/README.md

 # 🐍 Build the app with Python

 These instructions explain how to build the example yourself and deploy it with Python.
-If you want to skip the building steps and just run the app, check out the Docker section below.
+If you want to skip the building skips and just run the app, check out the Docker section below.

 ## Pre requirements:
-1. You have a working Python 3.8 environment.
+1. You have a working Python 3.7 or 3.8 environment.
-2. We recommend creating a [new python virtual envoriment](https://docs.python.org/3/tutorial/venv.html) to have a clean install of Jina and prevent dependency conflicts.
+2. We recommend creating a [new python virtual envoriment](https://docs.python.org/3/tutorial/venv.html) to have a clean install of Jina and prevent dependency clashing.
-3. You have at least 8GB of free space on your hard drive.
+3. You have at least 3GB of free space on your hard drive.

 ## Step 1.
 Clone the repo and install Jina

-Begin by cloning the repo so you can get the required files and datasets, and entering the correct folder.
+Begin by cloning the repo so you can get the required files and datasets.
 ```sh
 git clone https://github.com/jina-ai/examples
 cd examples/wikipedia-sentences
 ```

-On your terminal,  you should now be located in you the wikipedia-sentences folder.
+On your terminal,  you should now be located in the wikipedia-sentences folder.
 Let's install Jina and the other required python libraries.
-For futher information on installing Jina check out [documentation](https://docs.jina.ai/chapters/core/setup/).
+For futher information on installing Jina check out our [documentation](https://docs.jina.ai/chapters/core/setup/).

 ```sh
 pip install -r requirements.txt